 Dr. Briscoe is native of Salem, Oregon.
 She currently lives in Bellevue with her husband, Bob, and their 3 children.
 She enjoys playing tennis, running, and biking.
 Other interests include painting, drawing, architecture (and operating room design).

-Duke University School of Medicine, Doctor of Medicine.
+The University of Texas at Houston Medical School, Doctor of Medicine.

 “My training in some of the most complex cases of trauma, cancer reconstruction, and congenital anomalies have given me a great foundation for working all over the body and with all other disciplines of surgery.
 My early love of art and sculpting always seemed to be a different world from my medical track, but my practice has allowed me to merge these qualities- combining form with function, reconstruction with aesthetics.
 It is an absolute privilege to use my mind and my hands to help people.”